daaven100/Thesis/README.md

 ## 3. ImageNet VAE for Synthetic Data

-To address situations where real benign query data is limited or sensitive, we implemented a Variational Autoencoder (VAE) for the ImageNet pipeline.
-This VAE is trained solely on real benign queries and generates synthetic samples that preserve the statistical characteristics of actual queries without revealing private data.
+We implemented a Variational Autoencoder (VAE) for the ImageNet pipeline due to its limited benign data.
+This VAE is trained solely on real benign queries and generates synthetic samples that preserve the characteristics of actual queries.

-The generated synthetic data can be used to train the AE while preserving the original real dataset for validation/testing only.
-This improves generalization while reducing overfitting to limited real samples.
+The generated synthetic data was used to train the AE while using the original real dataset for testing only.
+This improves generalization and can reduce overfitting.

 Script included:
 - `ImageNet_VAE.py` – Trains a VAE and generates synthetic benign query samples